 Are there other areas in which you can improve your test preparation and test taking?
-Write down
+Write down other things you feel you need to work on.

-- Knowing what exams really are and why the right attitude about them is important for your university success - Discovering how studying for and taking tests fit in to the learning cycle - · Dealing with test anxiety - · Learning when, where, and how to study - Recognizing types of tests and types of test questions - · Learning tips for multiple-choice, true-or-false, fill-the-blank, matching, short answer, and essay questions - · Applying general strategies for tests and exams - · Applying strategies for math and science tests
+- Knowing what exams really are and why the right attitude about them is important for your university success - Discovering how studying for and taking tests fit in to the learning cycle - Dealing with test anxiety - Learning when, where, and how to study - Recognizing types of tests and types of test questions - Learning tips for multiple-choice, true-or-false, fill-the-blank, matching, short answer, and essay questions - · Applying general strategies for tests and exams - Applying strategies for math and science tests